Dr. No (serial killer)

-Dr. No is the nickname given to a suspected American serial killer thought to be responsible for the murders of at least nine women and girls in Ohio, between 1981 and 1990.
-As victims, he primarily chose prostitutes working in parking lots and truck stops located alongside Interstate 71.
-There are suspicions that he committed three similar killings in New York, Illinois and Pennsylvania, between 1986 and 1988.
-In 2019, Dr No was identified as Samuel Legg III using familial DNA to link him to the crime.
+Dr. No is the nickname given to a suspected American serial killer thought to be responsible for the murders of at least ten women and girls in Ohio, between 1981 and 1990.
+As victims, Dr. No primarily chose sex workers from parking lots and truck stops located alongside Interstate 71.
+There are suspicions that he committed three similar killings in New York, Illinois, and Pennsylvania, between 1986 and 1988.

 Murders

-Some of the victims were prostitutes at the Union 76 truck stop in Austintown, east of Akron and west of Youngstown, which is the largest in Ohio, leading the investigators to suspect that the killer was a truck driver.
+Some of the victims were sex workers at the Union 76 truck stop in Austintown, east of Akron and west of Youngstown, which is the largest in Ohio, leading the investigators to suspect that the killer was a truck driver.
 Most victims were found without underwear and shoes.

 The killings began in 1981, when the body of a young woman was found in Miami County, Ohio on April 24.
 After a forensic examination, it was determined that the victim died from strangulation, having received a head injury beforehand.
 At the time of her discovery, no personal belongings or documents were found, making her identification difficult.
-She was well-groomed, and there was no evidence of sexual assault; investigators did not characterize her as a prostitute.
+She was well-groomed, and there was no evidence of sexual assault; investigators did not characterize her as a sex worker.
 She was nicknamed "Buckskin Girl", from a tasseled buckskin poncho she was wearing.
 In 2018, the victim was finally identified as Marcia King.

-The next victim was 25-year-old Marcia Matthews, who was found, beaten but barely alive, on June 16, 1985 by a trucker one mile away from the Union 76 truck stop.
+The next victim was 25-year-old Marcia Matthews, who was found, beaten, but barely alive, on June 16, 1985, by a trucker one mile away from the Union 76 truck stop.
 She died two and a half days later from a traumatic brain injury, sustained after a beating with a blunt object.

-On July 20, 1986, the body of 23-year-old prostitute Shirley Dean Taylor was discovered, who was also beaten and strangled to death.
+On July 20, 1986, the body of 23-year-old Shirley Dean Taylor was discovered, who was also beaten and strangled to death.
 Before her disappearance, she was seen at the Union 76 truck stop, where, according to witness reports, she went to meet a regular client nicknamed "Dr. No", whose identity was never established.
 Her body was discovered a few miles from the place of her disappearance, with her underwear and shoes missing.

-In December 1986, 18-year-old prostitute April Barnett also went missing from the Union 76 truck stop, with her body found only a few days later 70 miles from Austintown.
+In December 1986, 18-year-old April Barnett also went missing from the Union 76 truck stop, with her body found a few days later 70 miles from Austintown.
 As with previous cases, the victim was beaten and strangled to death, with some of her clothes missing as well.

-A few days after, 28-year-old prostitute Jill Allen was found murdered in Illinois, near Interstate 70.
+A few days later, 28-year-old Jill Allen was found murdered in Illinois, near Interstate 70.
 Despite the fact that she had been found in another state, she was deemed a victim of the same killer due to the modus operandi.
 Allen had also been beaten and asphyxiated, with strangulation marks found on her neck.
 Her shoes, bra, and underwear were never found.